Law Offices Of Thomas Sciacca, PLLC

 3. Inheritance-Related Litigations Started in Other Courts

-Sometimes people file things in other Courts that could have easily been filed in the Surrogate’s Court.
+Sometimes, people file things in other Courts that could have easily been filed in the Surrogate’s Court.
 For example, I have seen Estates where there is a dispute about a beneficiary designation form.
 In that situation, I have seen the life insurance company bring a stakeholder proceeding in Federal Court, asking the Court to rule on who has the right to inherit the money.
 They easily could have filed this in the Surrogate’s Court, but their lawyers decided to file in Federal Court (this may be because the bathrooms are almost always cleaner in Federal Court).

 Or perhaps there is a dispute concerning the validity of a Trust created by the deceased during their lifetime.
 The New York State Supreme Court has concurrent (simultaneous) jurisdiction with the Surrogate’s Court to decide these issues.
 As a practical matter, an inexperienced attorney may choose to bring this to the New York State Supreme Court if they don’t have a lot of experience with the Surrogate’s Court.
 While the Supreme Court judge may elect to keep the case, as a practical matter, they routinely grant motions to transfer the matter to the Surrogate’s Court.
 Why?
 Because the Surrogate’s Court is already handling other issues related to this Estate, it might make more sense for the same Court to resolve all related issues.

-Of course, an Estate might be involved in other Courts such as the Bankruptcy Court or the Tax Court.
+Of course, an Estate might be involved in other Courts, such as the Bankruptcy Court or the Tax Court.
 But the ones I mentioned above are by far the most common.
 If you are involved in a proceeding with a deceased person that is pending in a court other than the Surrogate’s Court, consider talking to your attorney about whether a transfer to the Surrogate’s Court might be in your best interests.
 For more information on this topic, please contact me.